Security-Onion-Solutions/securityonion-docs/alerts.rst

 Guided Analysis
 ~~~~~~~~~~~~~~~

-When you click the arrow to expand the alert, it starts on the ``ALERT DETAILS`` tab.
-If you switch to the ``GUIDED ANALYSIS`` tab, there will be several different questions that help guide your analysis.
+When you click the arrow to expand the alert, it starts on the ``ALERT DETAILS`` tab but you can switch to the ``GUIDED ANALYSIS`` tab which leverages Playbooks to show you plays associated with the alert.
+These plays include questions which help guide your investigation.
 Each question has an associated query and the results of that query will be displayed to help you answer the question.
+In order to maximize screen real estate, a maximum of 5 query results will be displayed.
+If you want to see more than those 5 results, you can click the crosshairs icon to open the query in :ref:`hunt`.
+This also allows you to tweak the query if necessary.
+If you don't get any results, you could try changing the date range or other query parameters.
+In some cases, the query may be looking for data that you don't currently collect.
+For example, the query may be looking for endpoint data and so you may need to deploy the :ref:`elastic-agent` to start collecting this information.

+For more information about Playbooks, please see the :ref:`detections` section.

 .. warning::